EARLY DRAFT: Xandeum Technical Documentation

 Xandeum Buckets provide the foundation for scalable data storage within the Xandeum ecosystem.
 Their design goes beyond a simple object store, incorporating advanced techniques for efficiency, security, and data integrity:

-- Data Segmentation, Paging, and Encryption: When a developer stores data in a Xandeum Bucket, the system divides the data into pages.
+• Data Segmentation, Paging, and Encryption: When a developer stores data in a Xandeum Bucket, the system divides the data into pages.
 The page size can be set as a global system parameter.
 Pages are encrypted at rest to ensure data confidentiality.
 These encrypted pages are then distributed across multiple pNodes to achieve the developer's specified redundancy level, while employing cryptographic techniques to ensure data security during transmission.

-- Data Retrieval, Reassembly, and Verification: When a program requests data from an Xandeum Bucket, the system intelligently locates the necessary pages, even if they reside on different pNodes.
+• Data Retrieval, Reassembly, and Verification: When a program requests data from a Xandeum Bucket, the system intelligently locates the necessary pages, even if they reside on different pNodes.
 Xandeum's retrieval algorithms can handle scenarios where a pNode is temporarily unavailable or has corrupted data.
 Once the relevant pages are fetched, they are seamlessly reassembled, decrypted, and their integrity is verified using erasure codes, (a generalization of checksums and error-correcting codes), and other cryptographic proofs.

-- Data Integrity and Tamper-Proofing: Xandeum employs advanced data integrity mechanisms such as erasure codes to ensure that data retrieved from storage matches the original data provided by the developer.
+• Data Integrity and Tamper-Proofing: Xandeum employs advanced data integrity mechanisms such as erasure codes to ensure that data retrieved from storage matches the original data provided by the developer.
 Additionally, cryptographic techniques such as Merkle proofs and frequent pNode challenges ensure that any attempt to tamper with the stored data can be quickly detected and thwarted.

-- Data Updates: Xandeum supports seamless updates to existing data.
+• Data Updates: Xandeum supports seamless updates to existing data.
 The strategy for updating data (versioning, overwrites, etc.) can be customized, offering flexibility for different application needs.
 Cryptographic signatures and potential zero-knowledge proofs ensure that updates are authentic and authorized.

 Example: